iExecBlockchainComputing/iexec-node/discoverTruffleTestRpcGeth.md

 truffle test
 ```

-### test a truffle project on a private network using geth
+### Test a truffle project on a private network using geth
 create a file ~iexecdev/password.txt

 ```